Chaim Topol

-Chaim Topol (חיים טופול; 9 September 1935 – 8 March 2023), mononymously known as Topol, was an Israeli actor and singer.
-He is best known for his portrayal of Tevye, the lead role in the stage musical Fiddler on the Roof and the 1971 film adaptation, performing this role more than 3,500 times from 1967 through 2009.
+Chaim Topol (חיים טופול; 9 September 1935 – 8 March 2023), mononymously known as Topol, was an Israeli actor and singer who portrayed Tevye, the lead character in the stage musical Fiddler on the Roof.
+Topol estimated that he played Tevye more than 3,500 times on stage from 1967 through 2009, and he also portrayed the character in the 1971 film adaptation of the play.

 Topol began acting during his Israeli army service as a member of the Nahal entertainment troupe.
 He later toured Israel with kibbutz theatre and satirical theatre companies.
 He was a co-founder of the Haifa Theatre.
 His breakthrough film role came in 1964 as the title character in Sallah Shabati, by Israeli writer Ephraim Kishon, for which he won a Golden Globe for Most Promising Newcomer—Male.
-Topol went on to appear in more than 30 films in Israel and the United States, including Galileo (1975), Flash Gordon (1980), and the James Bond franchise film For Your Eyes Only (1981).
+Topol went on to appear in more than 30 films in Israel and the United States, including Galileo (1975), Flash Gordon (1980), and the James Bond film For Your Eyes Only (1981).
 He was described as Israel's only internationally recognized entertainer from the 1960s through the 1980s.
 He won a Golden Globe for Best Actor and was nominated for an Academy Award for Best Actor for his 1971 film portrayal of Tevye, and was nominated for a Tony Award for Best Actor for a 1991 Broadway revival of Fiddler on the Roof.

-Topol was a founder of Variety Israel, an organization serving children with special needs, and Jordan River Village, a year-round camp for Arab and Jewish children with life-threatening illnesses, for which he served as chairman of the board.
+Topol was a founder of Variety Israel, an organization serving children with disabilities, and Jordan River Village, a year-round camp for Arab and Jewish children with life-threatening illnesses, for which he served as chairman of the board.
 In 2015 he was awarded the Israel Prize for lifetime achievement.